-Assisting our Marketing Coordinator, you will help coordinate the placement of signage across our Festival venues or help to sell our merchandise.
+Assisting our Marketing Coordinator, you will help coordinate the placement of signage across our Festival venues.
 You will assist our Marketing department in the dressing of parties, networking events, and standard venues, or help to restock the Doc/Shop Merchandise stalls at the Festival.
 For this role you need to be well organised, quick on your feet, friendly and personable with the public, open to taking on different tasks throughout each day and considerate of the needs of sponsors, the Marketing Coordinator and the Marketing team as a whole.

 Social Media Crew